To search within this page for a word or phrase, use CTRL+F or Command+F.

-For master’s students under Plan II, each program decides the content and format of the Comprehensive Final Examination, which should cover the knowledge and skills reasonably expected of a master’s degree recipient in the field.
-A committee of at least two (and preferably three) Academic Senate faculty members should conduct the exam.
+For master’s students under Plan II, each program decides the content and format of the capstone element (either a comprehensive final examination or a capstone project), which should cover the knowledge and skills reasonably expected of a master’s degree recipient in the field.
+For comprehensive final exams, a committee of at least two (and preferably three) Academic Senate faculty members should conduct the exam.
 The exam may be written, oral, or a combination of the two.

-Students must be registered or on filing fee status during the term that they take the Comprehensive Final Examination or complete and submit the Master’s Project.
-The deadline for successful completion of the Comprehensive Exam or the Master’s Project is the last day of the semester in which the degree is to be conferred.
-Students registered during the spring semester and who have completed all other requirements may take their comprehensive exam during the contiguous summer but their degree will be awarded in the subsequent fall semester.
+Students must be registered or on filing fee status during the term that they take the comprehensive final examination or complete and submit the capstone project.
+The deadline for successful completion of the comprehensive exam or the capstone project is the last day of the semester in which the degree is to be conferred.

 F1.8 Completion of Courses for the Degree